statamic/docs/content/collections/knowledge-base/laravel-nova.md

 ---
+id: 9af8c58e-7a9f-4f9c-89cd-97dfb3de33e6
-title: 'Laravel Nova'
+title: 'Using Statamic Alongside Laravel Nova'
 intro: 'Nova is an admin panel designed to manage your Eloquent models and other things.
 It can work hand in hand with Statamic.'
-id: 9af8c58e-7a9f-4f9c-89cd-97dfb3de33e6
+template: page
+categories:
+  - development
+  - laravel
+updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
+updated_at: 1622821126
 ---
-We've heard users saying they'd like to manage the front-end with Statamic and the back-end with Nova.
+We've heard users saying they'd like to manage the front-end with Statamic and the back-end with [Laravel Nova](https://nova.laravel.com/).
 That's fine!
 It's possible to run both Statamic and Nova together.

 > If you'd like to manage Eloquent models within Statamic, [you're able to do that, too](/extending/publish-forms).